 Comprehensive education system

-You don’t need to know everything when joining the activity – Scouting offers a comprehensive education system.
+You don’t need to know everything when joining the activity – the Guides and Scouts of Finland (and its local organisations) offer a comprehensive education system.
 You can get training for leading a group, operating with young people, woodcraft and first aid skills, and much more.
 In Scouting, learning goes beyond theory.
-Much of learning takes place by trying and doing with the support of others.
-The Scout education and experience in voluntary work is also a great addition to your CV.
+Much of learning happens naturally by trying, failing and trying again with the support of others.
+The Scout education and experience in voluntary work are also a great additions to your CV.

-When starting Scouting, you can take the Welcome to Scouts training package online.
-The package offers basic information for everyone who start Scouting in adulthood.
+When starting Guiding and Scouting, you can take the Welcome to Scouts training package online.
+The package offers basic information for everyone who starts Guiding and Scouting as an adult.

-If you are interested in nature, working with children and adolescents, hiking, sailing, instructing – or paperwork – there is a place for everyone in the Scouts.
+If you are interested in nature, working with children and adolescents, hiking, sailing, instructing – or paperwork – there is a place for everyone in the Guides and Scouts.

-Voluntary adults must pay the membership fee of the Scouts, which is about 60–80 euros per year.
+Voluntary adults must pay the membership fee of the Guides and Scouts, which is about 60–80 euros per year.
 The sum depends on the annual fee of the local group and the Guide and Scout district.
 After paying the membership fee, you can participate in the local Scouting activities.
-In addition, you can participate in local and national hikes, camps, competitions, events and training.
-Small participation fees are also collected for hikes, camps and events.
+In addition, you can participate in local and national hikes, camps, competitions, events, and training.
+Small participation fees are also collected for hikes, camps, and events.
 Read more about membership fees and invoicing.

 How can I join?